-Personal Spending in the United States increased 0.80 percent in March of 2024 over the previous month.
-Personal Spending in the United States averaged 0.54 percent from 1959 until 2024, reaching an all time high of 8.40 percent in May of 2020 and a record low of -11.30 percent in April of 2020.
+Personal Spending in the United States increased 0.40 percent in February of 2025 over the previous month.
+Personal Spending in the United States averaged 0.53 percent from 1959 until 2025, reaching an all time high of 8.30 percent in May of 2020 and a record low of -11.40 percent in April of 2020.
 This page provides the latest reported value for - United States Personal Spending - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
-United States Personal Spending - data, historical chart, forecasts and calendar of releases - was last updated on May of 2024.
+United States Personal Spending - data, historical chart, forecasts and calendar of releases - was last updated on April of 2025.

 Calendar GMT Reference Actual Previous Consensus TEForecast